chinese listening practice

 Chinese-Tools.com is designed to be used for just 10 minutes each day, making it a great choice for Chinese students with limited time available to devote to studying.

-Difficulty Level: Beginner to advanced (HSK 1-4)
+Difficulty: Beginner to Advanced (HSK 1-4)

 HelloChinese is a super popular Chinese learning app for beginning students.

-But let’s get to the audio!
 The app weaves audio by native speakers throughout the activities.
 Plus, new podcast lessons are added weekly to provide you with additional audio learning content.

+Once you have the full course downloaded, you can access materials without internet access.
 Also, the main course is free!
 But if you want access to games, you’ll need to purchase a premium subscription.

-Difficulty Level: Beginner (HSK 1)
+Difficulty: Beginner (HSK 1)

 Nemo is a Chinese phrasebook that features audio by native speakers.

 And if you’re using the iOS app, you’re in luck!
-It even offers a hands-free mode, enabling you to use the app when you’re cooking, exercising or driving.
+It offers a hands-free mode, enabling you to use the app when you’re cooking, exercising or driving.

-Difficulty Level: Beginner (HSK 1)
+Difficulty: Beginner (HSK 1)

 50Languages provides 100 lessons to teach basic vocabulary with the goal of giving students the ability to form basic sentences.
-You’ll learn words related to common themes, such as numbers, people, family members, school, feelings, animals and so much more.
+You’ll learn words related to common themes, such as numbers, people, family members, school, feelings, animals and much more.

 One of the highlights of 50Languages is that it offers downloadable audio files that you can use on any device.
 This makes it easy to listen to audio every day and go back and re-listen to previous lessons for additional reinforcement.

-Difficulty Level: Intermediate to Advanced (HSK 4-6)
+Difficulty: Intermediate to Advanced (HSK 4-6)

 One of the most popular resources for streaming Asian movies, dramas and game shows, Viki is the perfect place to find entertaining Chinese media for improving your listening skills.

-Difficulty Level: Intermediate to Advanced (HSK 4-6)
+Difficulty: Intermediate to Advanced (HSK 4-6)

-• Incorporate them into your regular Chinese-learning plan or routine.
-The beauty of these resources is that they can accompany an already established learning schedule.
-Whether you’re taking a college course or trying to learn Mandarin online with a self-made plan, these resources can complement what you already have in place.
+• Incorporate them into your Chinese learning routine.
+These resources can easily accompany an already established learning schedule.
+Whether you’re taking a college course or studying online with a self-made plan, these resources can complement what you already have in place.
+Additionally, if you’re still searching for a primary resource, many of these programs can work as your main learning material that you can base your study routine on, too.

 • Practice the shadowing technique.
-The shadowing technique involves listening to audio materials in Chinese and then repeating after the native speaker almost instantly.
-Not only does it improve your listening comprehension skills, but it also improves your accent, pronunciation and speaking skills.
+This involves listening to audio materials in Chinese and repeating after the native speaker almost instantly.
+Not only does it improve your listening skills, it also improves your accent, pronunciation and speaking skills.
+While shadowing might be a bit overwhelming for beginner Chinese learners, it’s the perfect challenge for intermediate and advanced speakers.
+From movies and TV shows to entertaining vloggers and even video games, anything you can listen to, you can shadow.

-After you’ve finished, look up the actual lyrics online or refer to the podcast transcription to compare your transcribing to what was actually said.
-Correct yourself where you were wrong, then listen to the audio again while reading the right transcription to correct your hearing.
+• Transcribe everything you hear.
+Similar to shadowing, transcribing means you’ll write what you hear as you hear it.
+The best resources for this are songs and podcast episodes that include transcriptions of the show.
+After you’ve transcribed the material, look up the actual lyrics online or refer to the transcription to compare your version to what was actually said.
+Correct yourself where you were wrong, then listen to the audio again while reading the right transcription to correct your hearing as well.

 How to Nail the HSK with Chinese Listening Practice